iihc2024/iihc2024.github.io/docs/Data/output_format.md

 ---
 <!--TODO: expand the explanation of the .json output file (e.g. syntax patient is not admitted, nurse is not assigned to any room etc., add warning about data types)-->

 The solution file format is divided into two sections: one about patients and one about nurses.

-The following fragment illustrates both sections.
+The patient section comprises of the list of admitted patients.
+For each admitted patient it's necessary to state their ```id``` their ```admission_day``` as well as the ids representing the ```room``` and ```operating theater``` they have been assigned to.
+Non-admitted patients can be either omitted from the solution or be added to the list as shown below.

 ```js
 {